ros2/ros2_documentation/source/Installation/Crystal/Linux-Install-Binary.rst

        sudo apt update && sudo apt install -q -y \
            rti-connext-dds-5.3.1

-You will need to accept a license agreement from RTI, and will find an 'rti_license.dat file in the installation.
+You will need to accept a license agreement from RTI, and will find an 'rti_license.dat' file in the installation.

 Add the following line to your ``.bashrc`` file pointing to your copy of the license (and source it).